 LTI Integration and What That Means for Using Yellowdig Grade Passback with Your Learning Management System

 Yellowdig relies on Learning Tools Interoperability (LTI) standards to communicate with different learning management systems (LMSs).
 The power of LTI is that allows our technology to integrate with most LMSs.
 The downside is that we do not control these standards or how different LMSs use the information passed to them using those standards.
-As a result, we typically do provide help with the initial LMS setup, but do not regularly provide support or recommendations for other aspects of using your LMS.
+As a result, we typically do provide help with the initial LMS setup but do not regularly provide support or recommendations for other aspects of using your LMS.
 Support for your LMS is usually available from your institution or directly through your LMS provider.
-This is not an attempt by us to "pass the buck" but is mostly because we have no ability to control what their technology does with the LTI standards, no ability to alter the functionality of their technology, and no way to predict the scope, timing, or impact of updates that they make.
+This is not an attempt by us to "pass the buck"; rather, it is mostly because we have no ability to control what their technology does with the LTI standards, no ability to alter the functionality of their technology, and no way to predict the scope, timing, or impact of updates that they make.

 However, it can be helpful for instructors and professors to understand some of the information Yellowdig sends to LMSs via LTI integration.
 Here we are explaining grade passback to help instructors and course designers to decide how to set up Yellowdig points and their gradebook in their LMS of choice.
 This information can also help in understanding why there may appear to be grade passback issues, which are often actually related to LMS settings or an artifact of decisions made for the Yellowdig point systems, rather than an actual issue with the information being communicated between the LMS and Yellowdig.

 Grade Passback Through LTI Standards

 The three most important things to know are: